2021 Reconciliation Action Plan

-For almost 40 years, TC Energy has been engaging with Indigenous groups.
+For more than 40 years, TC Energy has been engaging with Indigenous groups.
 We recognize Indigenous groups as rightsholders who have a distinct relationship to the land.
 We understand that our business activities have the potential to affect these groups in tangible ways.

 Our Indigenous Relations team engages early and often with potentially affected Indigenous groups to understand their interests, identify opportunities, respond to their concerns and facilitate participation on our projects.
 We identify and create opportunities that support these groups through education and training, community legacy, scholarships and engagement with Indigenous contractors and businesses.
 By working together and ensuring open communication with Indigenous groups, we strive to earn their respect and trust to establish and grow positive long-term relationships.

 Our Indigenous Relations policy, strategy and guiding principles inform our work with Indigenous groups.
-Read the Indigenous Relations section of our Corporate Responsibility Report or learn more below.
+Learn more below.

 The following principles guide our engagement activities with Indigenous groups: